Shriarane/Shriarane/README.md

 - 👋 Hi, I’m @Shriarane
 - 👀 I’m interested in ...web development
-- 🌱 I’m currently learning ...kavikulguru Institute of Science and technology Ramtek
+- 🌱 I’m currently learning at ...kavikulguru Institute of Science and technology Ramtek
 - 💞️ I’m looking to collaborate on ...github
 - 📫 How to reach me ...via github profile